Rebootix AI, Inc.

 • Sovereign AI-native command intelligence is that category: owned, AI-native, and built for the movement from understanding to accountable action.

-• OMEGATRON is a sovereign command operating system (strategic picture, response coordination, decision governance, and doctrine memory) with human authority as the fixed point.
+• OMEGATRON is an AI-native military command-intelligence architecture for operational awareness, strategic simulation, response analysis, coordination, evidence, and doctrine memory, with human authority as the fixed point.

 • Ministry-controlled sovereign deployment, end-to-end auditability, and the strategic intolerance of dependence are opening this market now.